silitics/rugix/www/docs/bakery/advanced/reproducible-builds.md

 We aim to enable reproducible builds of Rugix itself as well as of system images built with Rugix.

-**Note that this is a work-in-progress effort and we are not there yet.**
+**Note that this is a work-in-progress effort and we are not fully there yet.**

+## Source Date

+Rugix Bakery supports a `--source-date` option which allows you to pin the source date of the build to a specific date and time (formatted according to RFC 3339).
+If you do not specify this option, Rugix Bakery will use the current date and time.
+In any case, Rugix Bakery will clamp the modification time of all files to the source date.
+The source date is also used to set the [`SOURCE_DATE_EPOCH` environment variable](https://reproducible-builds.org/docs/source-date-epoch/) in the build environment.

 ## Reproducibility of Rugix